accel-brain/accel-brain-code/Automatic-Summarization/README.md

 # Automatic Summarization

-Demonstration on Automatic Summarization, abstraction, or filtering.
+These python scripts create a summary with the major points of the original document or web-scraped text.

 ## Description

-This is a demo code for my case study in the context of my website.
+This is a demonstration on automatic summarization, abstraction, or filtering for my case study in the context of my website.

 ## Usecase: A Web-Page Summarization